 How NaNoWriMo Works for Writers

 Be sure to register as a “Young Writer.”
-If you're signing up as part of a class, use the classroom code your teacher provided and you won't need an email.
+If you're signing up as part of a class, you'll need to have your teacher provide you with a code in order to enter their classroom.
 If you're signing up on your own, register with either your email (if you're 13 or older), or your parent/guardian's email (if you're under 13).

 Sign up